NatNyg/Visual_Assignment_1/README.md

 ### Usage
 In order to reproduce the results I have gotten (and which can be found in the "out" folder), a few steps has to be followed:
 1) Install the relevant packages - for this script the only package that is necessary to install before running the script is cv2.
-This is also mentioned in the script as a comment.
+This is also mentioned in the script as an in-line comment.
 2) Make sure to place the script in the "src" folder and the data in the "in" folder.
 The data I used can be accessed from this page: https://www.robots.ox.ac.uk/~vgg/data/flowers/102/
 3) Run the script from the terminal and remember to pass the required arguments (-ti (target_image) and -dn (directory_name)) for the image_search script - for the upgraded version you shouldn't pass any arguments when running the script.
 -> Make sure to navigate to the main folder before excecuting the script - then you just have to type the following in the terminal: